 - If your pets spend time out of doors, you should also check them regularly.
 Ticks that have not yet latched onto a host – a pet, for example – may transfer to a human being if they come into contact.
 You may want to administer a tick repellent to your dog or cat or put an anti-tick collar around its neck.

-- a rash around the bite mark
+- a rash around the bite mark or at another location; rashes may appear in different places and may become larger

 - flu-like symptoms